 One of the ways we help create more resilient communities is by supporting nonprofits, universities, and other organizations focused on community-based environmental projects and innovative clean technologies.

-- 10 clean technology start-ups selected for the Wells Fargo Innovation Incubator (IN2)‡, a 5-year, $10 million environmental grant program to accelerate the commercialization of technologies that could reduce the energy impact of commercial buildings.
+- 10 new clean technology start-ups selected for the Wells Fargo Innovation Incubator (IN2), a five-year, $10 million environmental grant program to accelerate the commercialization of technologies that could reduce the energy impact of commercial buildings.

 Supporting a lower-carbon economy

 We provide a range of resources and support that enable our customers and communities to adapt to climate change, conserve resources, improve efficiency and reduce energy costs, and create jobs — all of which lead to more resilient, sustainable communities.

 - Investing in environmental solutions, environmental loans, and investments: Since 2012, we have invested and financed more than $70 billion in renewable energy, clean technology, “greener” buildings, sustainable agriculture, and other environmentally sustainable businesses.
 We seek to finance and support businesses that are developing solutions to mitigate the impacts of climate change and leading the way to a more sustainable future.